-- Dean’s Award for Writing in the Physical and Natural Sciences- One award recognizes excellence in science writing for a general audience.
-Essays submitted in this category may present issues, controversies, phenomena, or experiments.
+- One award recognizes excellence in science writing for a general audience.
+Essays submitted in this category may present issues, controversies, phenomena or experiments.
 They may take the form of arguments or explanations.

 - Essay/story entries are limited to one per student per contest.
 Students entering the poetry contest must submit three (3) poems.

-- Dean’s Award for First-Year Writing is limited to pieces produced in ENGL 101 or ENGL 102, or HP if course was completed during student’s first academic year.
+- Dean’s Award for First-Year Writing is reserved for pieces completed in any course during student’s first academic year.

 - Essays should be presented in the format appropriate to the academic disciplines in which they were prepared, or in the case of an interdisciplinary essay, in the standard form most appropriate for the essay.